Is Bronchitis Contagious?

 Causes & Types of Bronchitis

 Bronchitis comes in two types: acute and chronic.
 They are caused differently.
 Acute bronchitis is the most common of the two types and develops as a complication of a viral infection, usually the cold or influenza.
-Of course, bouts of acute bronchitis can be caused by other types of irritants as well, including smoking or second hand smoke, gastroesophageal reflux disease (GERD), and some types of dust found mostly in hazardous environments.
+Of course, bouts of acute bronchitis can be caused by other types of irritants as well, including smoking or second hand smoke, gastroesophageal reflux disease (GERD), and some types of dust found mostly in hazardous work environments.

 Chronic bronchitis is the term used to describe your condition when that aggravated state of the bronchial mucous membrane becomes permanent.
 While it can sometimes be caused by recurring attacks of acute bronchitis, the most common cause is long-term smoking.
 Coming in contact on a regular basis with dust, toxic gases, or other irritants can also increase your risk.
 People who have asthma often suffer from chronic bronchitis as well.